Resources

 2. Lead Research and Outreach

-You research and identify potential leads, then reach out to them via phone, email, or social media to introduce your company's offerings and determine whether they are a good fit.
+You research and identify potential leads, then reach out to them via email to introduce your company's offerings and determine whether they are a good fit.

 3. Initiate Contact

-Through emails or social media, you engage leads, build rapport, and spark interest in your products or services.
+Through emails you engage leads, build rapport, and spark interest in your products or services.
 You should aim to make a strong first impression.

 4. Schedule Appointments

-Once a lead is qualified, you schedule meetings between the prospect and the sales team, coordinate logistics, and send reminders for a smooth transition.
+Once a lead is qualified, you schedule meetings between the prospect and the sales team, coordinate, and send reminders for a smooth transition.

 5. Maintain Accurate Records